dse/perl-transaction-register/README.md

                        any way.

 Each line can also specify a transaction.
 Transactions specify the date, then the amount, then a description field.
-They're separated by spaces.
+The fields are separated by spaces.
 The description field is the last field, and may itself contain spaces.

 You can also put one of the following as an additional space-separated field before the remaining fields: